-To keep your benefits current, complete and return your renewal form by the requested date if you receive one in the mail.
-If you turn in your renewal application on time and you are found eligible for continued Medicaid benefits, there will be no gap in your coverage.
+To keep your benefits current, complete and return your renewal application by the requested date.
+That date is the fifth of the month your benefits are to end.
+If you turn in your renewal application on time and you are found eligible to continue receiving benefits there will be no gap in your coverage.

-If you turn in your renewal application late, DPA may not have time to process your renewal before your benefit eligibility coverage period ends.
+If you turn in your renewal application late, your Public Assistance office may not have time to process your renewal application before your benefit eligibility coverage period ends.
 This means your Medicaid benefits will be delayed.
-If you need to use benefits before you receive your card, contact DPA.
+If you need to use benefits before you receive your card, contact your Public Assistance office or Denali KidCare (DKC).
+Statewide offices are listed in the back of this book.
+Your coupon can be issued by fax directly to your health care provider.